-Walk-in service available for customers applying for building permits and for processing Tax Releases, Mobile Home Class C letters and Assessment inquiries.
+Walk-in service available 8:30AM - 4:30PM for for Tax Releases, Mobile Home Class C letters and Assessment inquiries.
 Visitors must check in with security in the County Administrative Offices lobby before proceeding to the Assessment office.
 Call (302) 855-7824 for more information.

 For specific information, please see Sussex County Government Operations Reopening.